 Contents

-How to make Chilean amasado bread?
+How to Make Chilean Amasado Bread

 The recipe for making easy, homemade, and soft amasado bread is undoubtedly a must-have in any Chilean cookbook, and there are multiple local variations, such as churrascas, Lota miner’s bread, or even unleavened bread.

-Preparation: 150 minutes
+Prep Time: 150 minutes

-Cooking: 20 minutes
+Cook Time: 20 minutes

-Servings: 6 people
+Servings: 6

 Ingredients